 Kat and I had been playing phone tag for a few days before I finally tracked her down.
 She would either be working in the field for a week at a time, or out on an adventure in the wilderness somewhere.
 She’s an avid rock climber, who lives out of her truck, and works as an outdoor educator.
 Originally hailing from Maryland, the 23 year old fell in love with the dirtbag lifestyle after working at a camp in New Mexico, followed by an internship with Outward Bound.
 She openly expresses the happiness and joy she’s found through committing to a life the great outdoors.

 “I’m definitely a dirtbag,” Kay says.
-“I could have definitely pursued a career path where I made more money, but I’m really happy with the life I live.”
+“I could have definitely pursued a career path where I made more money like the one that can be won on 케이카지노, but I’m really happy with the life I live.”

 For Kat, her climbing experiences led her to living the life she does.
 “I’ve never done anything that makes me so focused and in the moment all day.
 Once I tasted that, there was no turning back.”